 In November 2013, the Office of Health Promotion modified its name, once again, to include the term wellness which seems to resonate with students.
 The official unit name is now the Office of Wellness and Health Promotion, or simply Wellness and Health Promotion.

 In May 2016, the SHC Pharmacy closed.
 The SHC entered into a lease agreement with an independent, external Pharmacy Service to operate a full service pharmacy, which will be housed in the Student Health Center.
 The ‘Pharmacy at LSU’ will include a renovated and updated space, expanded services and seamless insurance billing.

-In June 2016, the SHC incurred a fire.
-The extensive fire, smoke, and water damaged the entire East wing of the building, including the Patient Access, Medical Clinic, Injection Clinic, Laboratory and Digital Imaging units leaving those areas temporarily inoperable.
-Mental Health Service and the Office of Wellness and Health Promotion, located on the second and ground floors of the West wing, respectively, were minimally impacted and are now fully operational.
-Many staff were relocated within the SHC and across campus to the Student Union in an effort to continue offering services to students in the areas directly impacted.
-The Wellness and Health Promotion staff were relocated to the Student Union to allow the ground floor of the SHC to be repurposed into medical exam rooms.
-Renovations are currently underway to maximize efficiency and return the building to normal operation as quickly as possible.
-Full restoration is expected to take twelve to fourteen months.
+In June 2016, the LSU Student Health Center incurred a fire.
+The extensive fire, smoke, and water damaged the entire East wing of the building, including the Patient Access, Medical Clinic, Injection Clinic, Laboratory, and Digital Imaging units leaving those spaces uninhabitable.
+Mental Health Service and the Office of Wellness and Health Promotion, located on the second and ground floors of the West wing, respectively, were minimally impacted.
+Many staff were relocated within the SHC building and across campus in an effort to continue offering the full scope of service to students.
+The Wellness and Health Promotion staff moved to the Student Union to allow offices on the ground floor of the SHC to be repurposed as medical exam rooms.